vectordotdev/vector/rfcs/2022-07-28-13691-registered-internal-events.md

   simply emitted.
 That is, you cannot `register!(BytesSent { … })`, nor can you
   `emit!(RegisteredBytesSent { … })` (although the latter could be modified to allow
   `emit!(RegisteredBytesSent { … }, ByteSize(…))`).

+- The syntax for naming the handle for storing it in structures is awkward.
+Writing a macro to handle this is probably overkill.
+This is particularly awkward if the registration struct uses a lifetime, since this then requires naming that lifetime to access the handle type, which in turn requires a named lifetime bound on the containing structure _even if the handle itself doesn't require one_.
+This can be avoided by using the handle name itself, but that requires additional knowledge of the internal event details.

 ## Alternatives